wumm-project/wumm-project.github.io/About.md

 implementation of TRIZ (Teoria Reschenija Isobretatjelskich Sadatsch), the theory of solving invention problems of the Russian invention researcher Genrich Saulowitsch Altshuller, who worked over 50 years on such questions, especially based on patent searches.
-However, WUMM goes far beyond this approach and focuses on complex innovation and management scenarios in companies.
+However, WUMM goes beyond this approach and focuses on complex innovation and management scenarios in companies.

-While Altschullers considerations are directed more on solving technical problems and thus to possible technical solution the WUMM approach concentrates on the broader scope of practical innovation challenge to the management of internal processes.
+While Altshuller's considerations are directed more on solving technical problems and thus to possible technical solution the WUMM approach concentrates on the broader scope of practical innovation challenges to the management of internal processes.

-In doing so, terminological shifts and clarifications of the last 50 years have to be considered.
-Altshuller's foundation are patents that can refer to inventions only, not to discoveries.
+In doing so, terminological shifts and clarifications already made during the last 50 years have to be considered.
+Altshuller's foundation are patents that refer to inventions only, not to discoveries.
 Nevertheless, concrete discoveries also play a major role in Altshuller's texts.
 A theoretical distinction between these two concepts, which is practically tied to the question of patentability, has been tried many times.
 However, an unbiased analysis of these attempts shows that they arise, above all, from different epistemic understandings of the cognitive process itself:

 * Discoveries are part of an academic cognitive process in which referencability, connectivity, and cooperative review processes are at the